 But the question is, at what point exactly should you consider hiring these professionals?

-Before arriving at this decision, a great content strategist should understand your business’s goals, your audience needs and be an expert at delivering a great content marketing plan.
+Before arriving at this decision, a great content strategist should understand your business’s goals and your audience’s needs and be an expert at delivering a great content marketing plan.

-So you want to hire these professionals for writing projects such as writing:
+So, you want to hire professionals for writing projects who offer writing services such as:

 - SEO-friendly articles